Skip to main content

 • Is it a refill product?
 If you want to cut out unnecessary packaging and plastic then choosing a dishwasher detergent refill product is a good way to go.

-• Is it palm oil free?
+• Is it palm oil free, or using only the highest certifications?
 At its most unsustainable, palm oil is linked to massive deforestation and serious violations of human rights.
 Look for brands that commit to sourcing palm oil sustainably or avoid it completely.

 Subscribe to see which companies we recommend as Best Buys and why